huawei-openlab/oct/README.md

 # Testing Cases And Framework For Open Container Specifications

-The ocp-testing project aims to promote the open container project by providing a universal testing framewrk for all the container projects.
+The oct(open container testing) project aims to promote the open container project by providing a universal testing framewrk for all the container projects.
 The testing includes: ocp specification, container function and container performance.

 ## The framework architecture
 ![Framework](docs/static_files/test_framework.png "Framework")